Incidentallyb/vector/content/messages/balance-success-harm.md

 **Collaborate** with a BioCore competitor so that you can share both your past data and biomatter.
 It would reduce harm, but you would lose some economic benefits.
 Cost: £3,000,000

-[cCc] Think about your decision, and let me know when you're ready to answer.
+Think about your decision, and let me know when you're ready to answer.